 This may sound conceited, but when I graduated, I thought that if I didn’t go to med school, I would be able to walk into my chosen career path and take the industry by storm.
 That wasn’t the case.
 I struggled to find an open door to start a career.
 A decade later, I am still struggling.

-Since entering into the “professional” workforce, I’ve experienced often horrific instances of workplace racism in nearly every company I’ve worked for: from bosses screaming at me “why are your people so stupid!” to coworkers hiding vital computer systems needed to do my job and laughing as I hobbled around the office on crutches (I’m disabled) looking for it ‘til I cried from the physical pain; to being told by supervisors they “preferred uneducated black people to educated black people because at least uneducated black people knew their place.”
+Since entering into the “professional” workforce, I’ve experienced often horrific instances of workplace racism in nearly every company I’ve worked for: from bosses screaming at me “why are your people so stupid!” to coworkers hiding vital computer systems needed to do my job aside from making surveys for kids and laughing as I hobbled around the office on crutches (I’m disabled) looking for it ‘til I cried from the physical pain; to being told by supervisors they “preferred uneducated black people to educated black people because at least uneducated black people knew their place.”

 I was asked to write about these experiences and follow it up with how I feel we can fix the issue of racism in the workplace.
 When I wrote it all out in a first draft, I stopped at 12 pages and still wasn’t halfway through my experiences.
 Yes, this is a complicated issue, and I can be a bit long-winded, but 12 pages?
 No one should have so much experience with racism in the workforce, especially at only 36.

 This video from the Daily Show with Trevor Noah does a pretty good job of summing this up

 I’m sharing all this to illustrate how exhausting it is to be black in America.

 I honestly feel that we cannot talk about fixing racism without first addressing what it looks like, how it festers, and the systems in place that marginalize people of color and reinforce white supremacy.